iTwin/imodel-transformer/packages/transformer/README.md

 ### TRANSFORMER_NO_STRICT_DEP_CHECK

-Set this variable to `1` to disable strict dependency checks in `transformer.ts`.
+Set this variable to `1` to disable strict dependency checks in `packages/transformer/src/transformer.ts`.

 ### SUGGEST_TRANSFORMER_VERSIONS

-Set this variable to `1` to enable `transformer.ts` to suggest compatible versions if dependencies are not in the specified peer dependency range of this package.
+Set this variable to `1` to enable `packages/transformer/src/transformer.ts` to suggest compatible versions if dependencies are not in the specified peer dependency range of this package.

 ```dotenv
 # Disable strict dependency checks in transformer.ts